 The Durotriges Project ‘Big Dig’ Field School is a Bournemouth University summer field school by current students and experienced archaeologists.
 The fieldwork takes place within Dorset, a county of outstanding natural beauty and one of the best-preserved archaeological landscapes in Britain.
-This year the project is based on the chalk hills above Winterborne Kingston, near Bere Regis in Dorset.

 The Durotriges Project is studying the role that Dorset's ancient Iron Age societies played in networks of production, exchange and communication with the rest of Britain and the continent.
 Students from our range of archaeology courses are able to gain hands-on experience at a fascinating site examining prehistoric roundhouses, production areas and cemeteries, while anyone with an interest in archaeology, Dorset's history, or the project as a whole is welcome to join us for the excavation.